 - FPUSA membership is required for participation in FPUSA regional and national championships.

 - FPUSA membership is often required for participation in play and competitions in other countries.
 Ernesto Santos points out—

 As an FPUSA member you get an international license that allows you to play around the world.
 In almost all other countries, you will need to show your license before being allowed to play in an affiliated club’s tournament (or even casual play).
 Many times they will collect that license before the start of a tourney and only give it back when you leave (provided you didn’t misbehave).
 If you don’t have a license you may be required to buy a day-license on the spot.
 And this holds true even for non-sanctioned open tournaments like La Marseillaise.

 Benefits of FPUSA club affiliation

-- For a club with fewer than twelve dues-paying FPUSA members, FPUSA affiliation is not an option.
+- For a club with fewer than 8 dues-paying FPUSA members, FPUSA affiliation is not an option.

-- For a club with twelve or more dues-paying FPUSA members, FPUSA affiliation is basically a freebie.
+- For a club with 8 or more members that are also dues-paying FPUSA members, FPUSA affiliation is basically a freebie.